thelink2012/cmalcor/README.md

 You may wish to build the project manually.
 Windows and Linux are supported.

 For Windows, execute the `build-win32.bat` script in the root of this repository.
-Run it from the Visual Studio Command Prompt, You also need [ILMerge](https://www.microsoft.com/en-us/download/details.aspx?id=17630) on PATH.
+Run it from the Visual Studio Command Prompt.

 For Linux, `cmalcor-gui` is not supported, and interacting with the USB device is done through the `hidapi` package.
 Please make sure you have that installed on your system.
 Then `cd cmalcor` and use `premake5 gmake` to generate a Makefile which you can use to build by using `make`.